Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: The Rise of Transfer Learning in Robotics

 Finally, in some cases, transferring knowledge may not be beneficial or may even impede the robot performance.
 For instance, we consider transferring experience from the fixed-based bimanual setup placing a box in a conveyer belt to a humanoid robot kicking a ball.
 In this case, employing transfer learning might not be beneficial.
 Instead, the large differences between the robots, tasks, and environments might even cause transfer learning to impede the methods employed to fulfill the ball-kicking task.
-This clearly showcases the crucial importance of tackling the three fundamental questions \emph{when}, \emph{what}, and \emph{how} to transfer for learning in robotics.
+It is important to highlight that, even if some particular actions can be transferred, conflicting goals may lead to negative transfer.
+This clearly showcases the crucial importance of identifying the commonalities and differences between two situations when applying transfer learning in robotics.
+Moreover, it highlights the importance of transfer learning metrics that measure not only the transfer quality, but also the transfer gap between robots, tasks, and environments.

 While the terms falling under the umbrella of transfer learning in robotics are not exactly agreed upon, the robotics community has intensified its effort to transfer various forms of knowledge across different contexts.
 Figure~\ref{fig:overall_trend} (top) shows the recent rise in the proportion of published papers at the two biggest robotics conferences --- IROS and ICRA --- invoking keywords\footnote{The considered keywords are: domain adaptation, domain-adaptation, meta-learning, meta learning, sim2real, sim to real, sim-to-real, knowledge transfer, transfer of knowledge, skill transfer, skills transfer, transfer of skills, task transfer, tasks transfer, transfer of tasks, motion retargeting, motion-retargeting, embodiment transfer, transfer embodiments, morphology transfer, transfer morphology, kinematic transfer, transfer kinematic, robot transfer, robot to robot, imitation learning, learning by imitation, imitation-learning, learning from demonstrations, learning from demonstration, learning by demonstrations, learning by demonstration, behavioral cloning.} that we consider as falling under the umbrella of transfer learning.
 This recent interest shows that the community strives for embodied transfer learning, which may be a necessary a-priori for truly intelligent systems~\citep{Kremelberg19:Embodiment}.
 It is interesting that different keywords related to transfer learning in robotics display different growth rates (see Figure~\ref{fig:overall_trend}, bottom).
 For instance, terms related to imitation learning, behavioral cloning, and learning from demonstrations display an early rise and a high popularity nowadays, highlighting the effort of the robotics community to tackle transfer between embodiments (human-to-robot or robot-to-robot) from early on~\citep{DautenhahnNehaniv02:ImitationBook}.
 In contrast, terms related to transfer across environments (i.e., sim-to-real and domain adaptation) only recently gained interest, while terms related to transfer across tasks remain less documented, suggesting that transfer learning across environments and tasks is still in its infancy.